Skip to contents

 test <- metacore(ds_spec2, ds_vars, var_spec, value_spec, derivations, code_list)

-#> The following words in value_spec$origin are not allowed:
+#> Warning: The following word in value_spec$origin is not allowed:

 #> edt

-#> dataset from the supp table only contain missing values.
+#> Warning: `core` from the `ds_vars` table only contains missing values.

-#> variable from the supp table only contain missing values.
+#> Warning: `dataset` from the `supp` table only contains missing values.

-#> idvar from the supp table only contain missing values.
+#> Warning: `variable` from the `supp` table only contains missing values.

-#> qeval from the supp table only contain missing values.
+#> Warning: `idvar` from the `supp` table only contains missing values.

 #> Warning: The following derivations are never used: